Allianz: Slovakia

 Allianz started its life and Property & Casualty (P&C) operation in Slovakia in 1993.
-In 2001 Allianz AG bought the majority ownership in then state-owned Slovenská poisťovňa (SP, Slovak Insurance Company).
+In 2001 Allianz AG bought a majority stake in the state-owned Slovenská poisťovňa (SP, Slovak Insurance Company).
 Upon the purchase SP held a market share of well over 50%.
 Upon the purchase the local Allianz operation was merged with SP creating a new company Allianz – Slovenská poisťovňa.